Dave Lee Travis 'was a sexual opportunist', retrial hears

 Dressed in a blue blazer and wearing a red-patterned tie, Mr Travis pushes himself into his chair so that he is almost leaning backwards.
 Before the prosecuting QC begins her opening speech, the judge warns the jury that Mr Griffin (Mr Travis's real name) may, from time to time, get up and walk around.

 The judge has given him permission to do that.
-It helps with his bad back.'Blurted out'
+It helps with his bad back.

 She said the DJ showed her a photograph of a woman in a bikini and offered to take a similar picture of her, telling the woman she had a "good figure".